aya49/202105_sfu_cmpt_127/assignments/01/README.md

 ## Task 03

 **REQUIREMENT**: Save your program to the file `t3.c`.
-Write a program to read any number of floating point values from standard input, separated by a space.
-After the user finishes inputting values, your program will print the product of all the inputs (hint: use the multiplication operator `*`).
+- INPUT: `t2.c` should read any number of floating point values from standard input, separated by a space.
      - Assume that the input is guaranteed to be well-formed and contain at least one valid floating point value.
-- The printed output should only have 2 decimal places.
      - If no floating point value can be parsed (i.e. a blank line was read) there should be no output.
 To put it another way: blank lines should be ignored.
+- OUTPUT: After the user finishes inputting values, `t2.c` will print the product of all the inputs (hint: use the multiplication operator `*`).
+     - The printed output should only have 2 decimal places.

 **REMINDER**:
 - write comments!!
 Test and debug your code!